RGBKnights/Lusus/GAME.md

 * Discard
 * Draw

 Each players Setup consist of the classical chessmen position on the board.
-As well as each player drawing the starting number of Cubies.
-Start Draw Amount for White and the Start Draw Amount for Black after which it returns to the default draw amount unless altered by a Cubie.
+As well as each player drawing the starting number of Cubits.
+Start Draw Amount for White and the Start Draw Amount for Black after which it returns to the default draw amount unless altered by a Cubit.
 As with standard chess (White) takes the 1st turn.
 In our case Player '0' is always (White) and Player '1' is always (Black).

 ## End Game

 Winning the game is done by capturing the opponent's King unit.

-> NOTE: this different then classic checkmate.
+> NOTE: this different then classic checkmate!

-There are also a Lose condition for players that can not draw the correct number of Cubies when they are required to draw.
-Under the current design a draw is not possible.
-With all things being equal (White) should lose if the players drag it an empty bag.
+There are also a Lose condition for players that can not draw the correct number of Cubits when they are required to draw.
+Under the current design a draw is not possible, a player will "Deck Out" before the other so the Draw result dose not need to be considered.
+With all things being equal (White) should lose if the players drag it to an empty bag.

 ## Game Variables / Constants